 GitHub Projects (2015 – Ongoing)

-In my free time, I maintain some small programming projects such as a Minecraft mod, which can be found here:
+In my free time, I maintain some programming projects such as mods for Minecraft and Divinity Original Sin 2, alongside some other small projects, which can be found here:

 The Binary Mill Games (2012 – Ongoing)

 I have worked on multiple games at The Binary Mill as a gameplay, ui and tools programmer.
 While I have listed multiple above, I have also worked on the following games released by The Binary Mill:

 - Gun Club VR